-Materiality £119 million (2021: £156 million) Basis for determining materiality In determining materiality, we applied a range of measures.
-Our determined materiality of £119 million represents 1% of total assets and 1% of total external debt.
-This range has remained unchanged from 2021.
-The decrease in materiality from the previous year is due to the decrease in external borrowings of £3.6 billion and associated decrease in intercompany receivables from the lending of the proceeds to other entities within the group.
+Materiality £96 million (2022: £119 million)

+Basis for determining materiality The

+The materiality that we used in the current year was £96 million which was determined on the basis of 1% of external debt.

+The decrease in materiality from the previous year is due to the decrease in external borrowings of £2.2 billion and associated decrease in intercompany receivables from the lending of the proceeds to other entities within the group.

 External debt is defined as short-term and long-term borrowings.

-Rationale for the benchmark applied The company is the main UK debt issuer of the GlaxoSmithKline Group.
-As such, total assets and external debt were determined to be the most appropriate benchmarks to apply as they relate to the primary focus of management, shareholders and lenders in assessing the performance on the entity.
+Rationale for the benchmark applied

+The company is the main UK debt issuer of the GSK group of companies.
+As such, total assets and external debt were determined to be the most appropriate benchmarks to apply as they relate to the primary focus of management, shareholders and lenders in assessing the performance of the company.